scottmcdonald1/chatapp/README.md

  ### What's next

  I would say the next big thing to tackle, related to this project, would be websockets as I have very little experience with them if any at all.
+User authentication would also be up there.